 MIECHV legislation requires a minimum of 75 percent of grant funding be spent on program models proven to be effective.
 If the state chooses, a smaller percentage of funding can be used to enroll families in models with promising practices.
-As of 2013, states had opted to fund only evidence-based models.
+To date, states have opted to fund only evidence-based models.

 - Child FIRST

 - Durham Connects / Family Connects